szymonmaslowski/modulik/examples/greetings/README.md

 Notice the fact that the type of the `greet` module exposed by the modulik is different than the `Greet` type.
-The difference is in the return type which for the exposed `greet` module is wrapped in `Promise`
+The difference is in the return type which for the exposed `greet` module is wrapped in `Promise`.

-> If provided type is a function type and its return type is not a `Promise` then modulik always wraps it with the `Promise`.
+> ⚠️ If provided type is a function type and its return type is not a `Promise` then modulik always wraps it with the `Promise`.